 Switzerland: WinGD and BLOOM.

 These aspects are covered in two deliverables.
-Where this deliverable D1.1 shows that the partners have confirmed to the coordinator that they obtain and keep copies on file of import/export authorizations as required by national and EU legislation.
-In the second deliverable D1.2 describes the kind of details of the - project related - materials that will be transported/shipped will be documented.
+This deliverable, D1.1, shows that the partners have confirmed to the coordinator that they will obtain and keep copies on file of import/export authorizations as required by national and EU legislation.
+The second deliverable, D1.2, describes the kind of - project related - materials that will be transported/shipped and what kind of details related to these materials will be documented.

 Approach